AI4WORK-Project/sliding-work-sharing/README.md

 ```

 To test the implemented rules, you can pass different inputs to the application and observe the outcomes.
 Just modify the values for the `slidingDecisionInputParameters` as follows:
-- `timeRobotIsBlocked`: The time robot is blocked, measured in minutes (0-15 minutes)
+- `timeRobotIsBlocked`: The time that the robot is blocked, measured in minutes (0-15 minutes)
-- `robotBatteryStatus`: The battery status of robot, measured in percentage (0%-100%)
+- `robotBatteryStatus`: The battery status of the robot, measured in percent (0%-100%)
-- `waitingTimeForHuman`: The waiting time for human to available, measured in minutes (0-15 minutes)
+- `waitingTimeForHuman`: The waiting time for the human to become available, measured in minutes (0-15 minutes)

 ##### Example Response